-- (1) Data pertain to private sector establishments (each with at least 25 employees) and the public sector. - (2) The industries are classified based on SSIC 2015. - (3) Data for the three major sectors may not add up to the total as the latter includes Agriculture, Fishing, Quarrying, Utilities and Sewerage & Waste Management. - (4) Data are rounded to the nearest 10.
-Hence, they may not add up due to rounding.
+- (1) Data pertain to private sector establishments (each with at least 25 employees) and the public sector. - (2) The industries are classified based on SSIC 2020. - (3) Data for the three major sectors may not add up to the total as the latter includes Agriculture, Fishing, Quarrying, Utilities and Sewerage & Waste Management. - (4) Data are rounded to the nearest 10.
+Hence, they may not add up due to rounding. - (5) Data are revised at the industry level to reflect updates in industry classification of firms based on SSIC 2020.
+Revisions have also been made to the 2Q 2022 figures, following clarifications with survey respondents. - (6) "-": nil or negligible.